nhs-pycom/nhs.pycom/_posts/2022-09-01-process-mining-python.md

   </center>
 </figure>

-Figure 1. show a visualisation of an example patient pathway developed using process mining.
+Figure 1. shows a visualisation of an example patient pathway developed using process mining.
 Qian and her team have found that once everybody can see the reality of the patient journey it is much easier to collaborate, identify appropriate actions, and deliver real improvement [[1](https://www.logantod.net/resources/accelerate-nhs-recovery-with-process-mining)].

 <div class="nhsuk-action-link">
     <a class="nhsuk-action-link__link" href="https://olobiotokoni.medium.com/write-or-die-fc8a081508b1">